Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 Some of these lists are also sources for the Oliphant blocklists. {{<mention-work itemtype="BlogPosting">}}{{<indieweb-person name="Oliphant" url="https://oliphant.social/@Oliphant" itemprop="author">}} describes them in his article {{<cited-work name="The Blocklist Algorithm" extraName="headline" url="https://writer.oliphant.social/oliphant/the-blocklist-algorithm">}}.{{</mention-work>}}

 This post is an attempt to document how they are made, their differences, their intended use, and especially their caveats.
+It also contains a work-in-progress list of receipts for instances in FediNuke and my Tier-0.

 {{<toc>}}